getgrav/grav/user/pages/12.privacy/default.md

 ---
-title: Privacy Policy
+title: 'Privacy Policy'
-menu: Privacy Policy
+menu: 'Privacy Policy'
 visible: false
 metadata:
     description: 'Privacy Policy for the Ogle County Economic Development Corporation website.
 Learn how we collect, use, and protect your personal information.'